sushantswarup/financial-fraud-detection/README.md

 # financial-fraud-detection

-In this competition, we will detect online fraudulent transactions using machine learning techniques.
+here we will detect online fraudulent transactions using machine learning techniques.
 Our objective is to implement a solution that comes under the top 5% in Kaggle leaderboard which is not an easy task.
 IEEE-CIS Fraud Detection is a Kaggle competition organized by the IEEE Computational Intelligence Society.
 Vesta Corporation who is one of the forerunners in guaranteed e-commerce payment solutions provided the dataset for this competition.

 Business Objective
 The main business objective of finding fraud transactions can be following: